Songkhun/Songkhun.github.io/_pages/about.md

 ---
 permalink: /
-title: "By changing nothing, nothing changes.
-(Tony Robbins)"
+title: "GeoCompute"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
+By changing nothing, nothing changes.
+(Tony Robbins)

 About me
 ======